vosdoox/python_projects/day-4/readme-rock-paper-scissors.md

 > This globally cherished game transcends gender, age, athletic ability, and other distinctions, leveling the playing field for everyone.
 > RPS is the go-to solution for settling disputes, determining who gets the last pizza slice, or assigning dish duty.

 The goal of this project was to create a Rock Paper Scissors simulator.
-The rules of the game were officially documented by WRPSA:z https://wrpsa.com/the-official-rules-of-rock-paper-scissors/
+The rules of the game were officially documented by WRPSA at: https://wrpsa.com/the-official-rules-of-rock-paper-scissors/